webcrumbs/javascript-crumbs/chapters/prototype/Readme.md

 typeof developer.prototype   // "undefifined"
 ```

+### Replacing prototype object
-### The prototype chain is live with the exception of when you completely replace the prototype object
+The prototype chain is live with the exception of when you completely replace the prototype object.

 ```js
 function Dog(){this.tail = true;}